 Suunto’s long made high-end technical watches and wrist-top devices for the outdoor adventurer.
 With the GPS-based Ambit, Suunto raises things to a whole new level.
-I’m honestly fumbling regarding where to start with this one, so I’m dropping some key features in bullet points:

 - The Ambit has a GPS, accelerometer, barometric altimeter, 3D compass, and, optionally, a heart rate monitor.

 - FusedSpeed is a feature that blends GPS and accelerometer data to provide more responsive pace and speed info.
 The barometer also improves the accuracy of the vertical speed.